Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

 - The Stars offense's 281 total goals (3.4 per game) are ranked seventh in the league this year.

-- On defense, the Stars have been one of the best squads in league play, giving up 215 goals to rank third.
+- On defense, the Stars are one of the best squads in NHL competition, allowing 215 goals to rank third.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.